About

 Podcast Production History

 For 3-months, I spent every day retracing the 113-mile path of Grant’s Army of the Potomac from their first step out of Culpeper, Virginia, to their last step at the onset of the Seige of Petersburg, Virginia.
 Each day I matched the historical event from 156 years before with the real location then set off to find it, explore it, and attempt to understand it.
-The end result was hundreds of hiked miles, hundreds of journal entries, thousands of photos, and an appreciation for the how and why each battle went the way it did.
+The result was thousands of hiked miles, hundreds of journal entries, thousands of photos, and an appreciation for how and why each battle went the way it did.

 The journey became very personal to me as I discovered countless heroic yet horrifying stories of war, and stood where hundreds (if not thousands) of Americans had been wounded or killed.
 I cannot tell you how many graveyards visited nor how many isolated and overgrown gravesites I found along the way.
 But what I can tell you is that you cannot comprehend how many soldiers died during this 47-day campaign until you walk the path.
-It is number that quickly becomes overwhelming when you see where it all happened yourself and truly understand why historians call Virginia the most expensive real-estate in the United States of America.
+It is a number that quickly becomes overwhelming when you see where it all happened yourself and truly understand why historians call Virginia the most expensive real estate in the United States of America.

-Meawnhile, while I did manage to complete my real world battlefield tour with the exploration of Petersburg in July 2020, I was only capable of producing the first 12 episodes of War Yankee - Overland before my podcast production studio Gagglepod had to close down in October 2021.
+Then came a tough year that included selling the house, moving to another state, and shutting down my podcast production studio, Gagglepod.
+This put a pause on War Yankee production.
 Over the next year, I tried to restart War Yankee several times but was unable to come back to it.
-It wasn’t for lack of content because I had more content then I knew what to do with.
-No, it was a rough year full of changes, travel, and health issues that make producing a podcast difficult.
+It wasn’t for lack of content because I had more content than I knew what to do with.
+No, it was a rough year full of changes, travel, and health issues that made producing any podcast difficult.